IvanCotti/IvanCotti/README.md

 As a **Level 2 Cybersecurity Analyst**, I led a team of up to 4 members in a Security Operations Center (SOC), with responsibilities including the assignment, supervision, and resolution of anomalous network events, SIEM monitoring, EDR usage, and client communication and follow-ups in alignment with ISO/IEC 27001 standards.

-As a **freelance web developer**, I am skilled in brand design, custom landing page development, public and private API integration, and web hosting deployment.
+As a **freelance web developer**, I am skilled in brand design, custom landing page development, API integration, and web hosting deployment.

 ## Technology Stack: